hdaklue/naptap/README.md

 ### 🎉 That's It!

-Your tabs are now intelligently lazy-loaded:
+Your tabs are now intelligently lazy-loaded with powerful content hooks:
 - ✅ **Instant Page Loads** - Only the active tab content loads initially
+- ✅ **Dual-Level Content Hooks** - Container and tab-level content injection
 - ✅ **Zero Waste** - Database queries run only when tabs are accessed
 - ✅ **Smart Navigation** - Adapts perfectly to desktop and mobile
 - ✅ **SEO Friendly** - Clean URLs and bookmarkable tabs
+- ✅ **Unprecedented Customization** - Headers, footers, alerts exactly where you need them
 - ✅ **Production Ready** - Robust error handling and security features

 ---